Clastify logo

 • the limiting reactant may contain impurities.

-An experimental yield above the theoretical yield is a warning sign.
-It can occur when the product is wet, contaminated with impurities, not dried to constant mass, or when the balance/container mass has been recorded incorrectly.
+An experimental yield higher than the theoretical yield should make you suspicious.
+It can occur if the product is wet, contaminated with impurities, not dried to constant mass, or if the balance/container mass has been recorded incorrectly.
 In gravimetric work, a damp precipitate is the classic culprit: water adds mass but is not product.

 Practical technique is part of the chemistry here.
-Drying to constant mass, rinsing apparatus to transfer all solid, using clean filter paper, and recording qualitative observations all help you judge whether the measured yield is trustworthy.
+Dry to constant mass, rinse apparatus to transfer all solid, use clean filter paper, and record qualitative observations so you can judge whether the measured yield is trustworthy.

 Calculating percentage yield